2018, Vol. 5 Issue 3, Part A

 How to cite this article:

-ASMS Rahman, MH Begum, HA Reza, MN Ahsan and MS Ahmed.
+ASMS Rahman, MH Begum, HA Reza, MN Ahsan, MS Ahmed.
 Molecular characterization of hilsa shads in Bangladesh using cytochrome C oxidase subunit I (COI) gene.
-International Journal of Fauna and Biological Studies.
-2018; 5(3): 01-05.
+Int J Fauna Biol Stud 2018;5(3):01-05.